 Number of Sites

 The Arctic Circle Campground is beautifully nestled among the trees, where you can enjoy the natural surroundings beyond the Arctic Circle—an exciting idea for camping.
 Next to the Arctic Circle sign, a viewing deck with interpretive displays is located, also some spots for a picnic.
 But it’s only a day-use area to enjoy your lunch after crossing Arctic Circle.
 To reach the sites for a night, drive up the hill to camp at the Arctic Circle Campground.
 The campground offers 19 areas with leveled sites, fire pits, and picnic tables.
 It features bear-proof trash cans and two vault toilets.
 The campground is open from approximately May through September.
 However, the picnic area, Arctic Circle sign, and restrooms are accessible year-round.

 Our Camping Tip: This campground is popular and can fill quickly in high season.
 So be there as early as possible to find a spot for yourself.
 This is because some people, especially families traveling with kids or organized trips to the Arctic Circle from Fairbanks, aim to cross the Arctic Circle border.
 Then they return to Fairbanks because the rest of the journey over the Dalton Highway is much more challenging.
-If you camp here with kids, check out these 50 ways how forest and outdoor learning experiences benefit child development.
+If you think about a full-day trip to the Arctic Circle, check out our best Arctic Circle tour from Fairbanks.

 Marion Creek Campground